Doing electronic stuff needs some basic test equipment. A multimeter

 and Why RXTX-Tuote sucks

-- Repairs done: Updated the firmware, glued some open-cell foam
+- Modifications done: Updated the firmware, glued some open-cell foam

 inside the battery compartment lid